hsiangjenli/note-llm/_sources/dspy/0_intro.rst

 Developed by Stanford NLP

-- :cite:`khattab2023dspy`
+- :title-ref:`khattab2023dspy` :cite:`khattab2023dspy`
-- :cite:`khattab2022demonstrate`
+- :title-ref:`khattab2022demonstrate` :cite:`khattab2022demonstrate`

 Contributions
 -------------
 #. separate program from parameters
 #. new optimizer, which is LM-driven and can be used to optimize prompt and weights

-:cite:`medium_bc_dspy`
+..
 LLMs are sensitive to how they are prompted :cite:`towardsdatascienceIntroDSPy`

+..
 Key concept is "programming with foundation models" :cite:`towardsdatascienceIntroDSPy`

 How to use DSPy :cite:`dspydocsUsingDSPy`
 -----------------------------------------